-Present a detailed description of the flora and fauna (terrestrial and aquatic) of the area, with special emphasis on rare, endemic, protected or endangered species.
+Present a detailed description of the flora and fauna (aquatic and terrestrial) in the proposed corridor of influence, with special emphasis on rare, endemic, protected or endangered species.
 Migratory species should also be considered.
-There may be the need to incorporate micro-organisms to obtain an accurate baseline assessment.
+There may be the need to incorporate microorganisms to obtain an accurate baseline assessment.
 Generally, species dependence, niche specificity, community structure and diversity ought to be considered.